 She is the daughter of a former Blue Cross Blue Shield of Michigan chief executive and has accepted political donations organized by the state's largest insurer.
 The Blue Cross political action committee has also donated to Schuette.

 Whitmer fired back, telling Schuette “you’ve been in office for 33 years and you’ve never done a darn thing to expand health care access for anyone in this state.”

 Democrat Gretchen Whitmer reacts to her first televised debate with Bill Schuette.
-Jonathan Oosting, Detroit News Lansing Bureau
+The Detroit News

 In a separate exchange on education, Schuette accused Whitmer of doing little during her time in the state Legislature, where only three bills she sponsored were signed into law.
 He accused her of being a “captive” to the education establishment in Lansing.